edgedb/easy-edgedb/chapter8/index.md

 Conversely, `supertype is subtype` will return `{true}` or `{false}` depending on the concrete type of each object returned.
 A `Person` object _might_ be a `PC` object, and it _might_ be an `NPC` object.

-To make a query that will check this, just add a shape query with the computed property `Person is PC` and EdgeDB will tell you:
+To make a query that will check this, just use a shape with a computed property that uses the expression `Person is PC` and EdgeDB will tell you:

 ```edgeql
 select Person {